vitiral/trfl/README.md

 able to recover the filesystem (although some space may be lost on that cycle).

 Data is written, filling up one sector at a time.
-The sector starts off as "cleared" (all bits set to 1), and therefore has flags `initialized=true, notRoot=true, firstGCRunning=true`.
-Likewise, the sector's `freeBitmap` is all set to 1, indicating all 64 byte slots are "free".
+The sector starts off as "cleared" (all bits set to 0), and therefore has flags `initialized=false, notRoot=false, firstGCDone=false`.
+Likewise, the sector's `allocBitmap` is all set to 0, indicating all 64 byte slots are "free".

 Basic operation:
-- Before the sector is reserved, the GC has set `firstGCRunning=0`
+- Before the sector is reserved, the GC has cleared `firstGCDone=0`
-- The sector is "reserved" by updating the current cycle, setting the current root and marking the slots used by the sector as not-free. `uninintialized` is then set to `0`, leaving `notRoot=1` (this sector is now root).
-The previous sector's `notRoot` is then set to 0.
+- The sector is "reserved" by updating the current cycle, setting the current root and marking the slots used by the sector as allocated. `inintialized` is then set to `1`, leaving `notRoot=0` (this sector is now root).
+The previous sector's `notRoot` is then set to 1.
   - Startup will check for the previous non-atomicity before selecting the root sector.
 In general, any non-atomicity is designed to be deterministic and therefore possible to check for.